Sarah McBride: Greenland

+As a member of the House Foreign Affairs Committee, McBride travelled in January 2026 to Copenhagen as part of a bipartisan congressional delegation in a show of support amid the Greenland crisis.
+The delegation, which also included senators Chris Coons, Lisa Murkowski, Jeanne Shaheen, and Thom Tillis, met with Danish and Greenlandic officials to underscore the value of their partnership and the Denmark–US relations.

 Social policy

 LGBTQ+ rights

 McBride criticized Executive Order 14168, signed by Donald Trump on his first day in the office, characterizing it as "red meat for his extreme base".

+She spoke out in 2025 against a proposed ban on transgender service members in the United States Armed Forces.
+Following Trump's Executive Order 14183, imposing a ban on transgender people serving in the military, McBride spoke at the retirement ceremony of transgender service members Colonel Bree Fram, Lieutenant Colonel Erin Krizek, Commander Blake Dremann, Sergeant First Class Cathrine Schmid, and Chief Petty Officer Jaida McGuire on January 8, 2026.
+McBride called the forced retirement of transgender military personnel "immoral, unfair, and un-American."

 Personal life

 On August 24, 2014, McBride married fellow LGBTQ rights activist Andrew Cray in a small, private wedding ceremony on their apartment rooftop in Washington, D.C.
 The ceremony was officiated by Episcopal bishop Gene Robinson.
 Four days after their wedding, Cray died from oral cancer.

 McBride is an ordained Presbyterian elder.